 Entrance Fees in Lebanon

 In general, most sites require a (small) entrance fee.
-For children, elderly or students, massive discounts exist (some enter for free) but for the rest, expect to pay some entrance fee.
+For children, the elderly, or students, massive discounts exist (some enter for free) but for the rest, expect to pay some entrance fee.
 You can pay in Lebanese Pounds or US Dollars.

 - Roman Ruins in Tyre: 6.000 LBP